Tutorials C# Logical Programs Tutorial

 Q2: Write Recursive Fibonacci in C# without LINQ.

-A: Use for/while loops with clear variable names; mention when you would switch to Dictionary or HashSet.
+A: Use for/while with clear names; mention when Dictionary or HashSet improves complexity.

-A: Count nested loops for time; count extra arrays/maps for space — always justify.
+A: Count nested loops for time; extra arrays/maps for space — justify every optimization.

 Mid / senior level

-Q4: How would you test this in production code?
+Q4: How do you test this in production?

-A: xUnit Theory with edge cases; property-based tests for random inputs on pure functions.
+A: xUnit Theory with edge cases; pure functions get property-based random tests.

 Q5: Real-world use of this logic?